-As of 1 May 2023, the Federal Council increased the maximum effective annual interest rates that may be charged on consumer credit products from 10 % to 11 % for cash credits and from 12 % to 13 % for credit cards overdrafts.
-If the Federal Council were to start again lowering these rates, it could have an adverse effect on the Group's business, results of operations, financial condition and/or prospects.
+As of 1 July 2016, the Federal Council lowered the maximum effective annual interest rates that may be charged on consumer credit products from 15% to 10% for cash credits and 12% for credit cards overdrafts.
+If defined mitigation measures fail to be proven effective and/or if the Federal Council were to further lower these rates, it could have an adverse effect on the Group's business, results of operations, financial condition and/or prospects.